-Rental Assistance Demonstration (RAD) CONVERSION OF PUBLIC HOUSING (RAD):
+CONVERSION OF PUBLIC HOUSING- RENTAL ASSISTANCE DEMONSTRATION (RAD):

-GDPM is amending its (annual & 5Year) PHA Plan because it was a successful applicant in the Rental Assistance Demonstration (RAD).
-As a result, the GDPM will be converting to the Project Based Voucher (PBV) program under the guidelines Notice PIH 2019-23, REV-4 and any successor Notices.
-Upon conversion, GDPM will adopt the resident rights, participation, waiting list and grievance procedures listed in Section 16-PIH 2019-23, REV-4: and PIH-2016-17.
-These resident rights, participation, waiting list and grievance procedures procedures are contained in the current GDPM Administrative Plan, Chapter 39 and attached hereto.
+GDPM received a Portfolio Award for participation of all GDPM Public Housing units through the HUD Rental Assistance Demonstration (RAD) program.
+GDPM may choose to convert its entire Asset Management portfolio to Project Based Rental Assistance (PBRA) or Project Based Vouchers (PBV) in accordance with the guidelines under Notice PIH 2019-23, REV-4 and any successor Notices.
+Upon conversion, GDPM will adopt the resident rights, participation, waiting list and grievance procedures listed in Section 1.6-PIH 2019-23, REV-4: and PIH-2016- 17.
+These resident rights, participation, waiting list and grievance procedures are contained in the current GDPM Administrative Plan, Chapter 39.
 Additionally, GDPM certifies that it is currently compliant with all fair housing and civil rights requirements.
 GDPM certifies that the RAD conversions comply with all applicable site selection and neighborhood reviews and all appropriate processes have been followed.
 GDPM is not currently under a voluntary compliance agreement, consent order or consent decree or final judicial ruling or administrative ruling or decision.

 RAD was designed by HUD to assist in addressing the capital needs of public housing by providing GDPM with access to private sources of capital to repair and preserve its affordable housing assets.
-Please be aware that upon conversion, the Authority's Capital Fund Budget will be reduced by the pro rata share of Public Housing Developments converted as part of the Demonstration, and that GDPM may also borrow funds to address their capital needs.
+Upon conversion, the Authority's Capital Fund Budget will be reduced by the pro rata share of Public Housing Developments converted as part of the Demonstration, and that GDPM may also borrow funds to address their capital needs.
 GDPM will also be contributing Operating Reserves in the amount of \$1,200 per unit and Capital Funds in an amount up to appx. \$30M towards forthcoming conversions.
 According to GDPM's RAD plan, in 2023, GDPM intends to contribute approximately \$8M.
 GDPM currently has debt under the Capital Fund Financing Program and will be working with Deutsche Bank to address outstanding debt issues, which may result in additional reductions of Capital Funds.

-GDPM received a Portfolio Award for participation of all of GDPM Public Housing units in the HUD Rental Assistance Demonstration (RAD) application.
-GDPM may choose to have up to its entire Asset Management portfolio convert to Project Based Rental Assistance (PBRA) or Project Based Vouchers (PBV) in accordance with all most current HUD RAD Program requirements, including, but not necessarily limited to the Consolidated and Further Continuing Appropriations Act, 2012, Pub.
+GDPM comply with HUD RAD Program requirements, including, but not necessarily limited to the Consolidated and Further Continuing Appropriations Act, 2012, Pub.
 L. No. 112-55, approved November 18, 2011, and the Consolidated and Further Continuing Appropriations Act of 2015 (P.L.
 113-235) approved December 6, 2014; Section 8 of the United States Housing Act, 42 U.S.C.
 1437 et seq.; and the Department of Housing and Urban Development Act, 42 U.S.C.
 3531 et seq.
 GDPM will evaluate each conversion to determine the best financial benefit for conversion under either PBRA or PBV.
 The redevelopment plan utilizing RAD as the primary tool is included in Attachment #2.